These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Montana

 Gov. Steve Bullock has ordered all citizens to stay at home except for essential work and limited outdoor activities.
-The effect goes into effect March 28.
+The order went into effect March 28.

 New Hampshire

 Gov. Chris Sununu issued a stay-at-home order to go into effect on March 27 and last until May 4.
-Nonessential businesses, including all state beaches along the coast, are ordered to close by the end of the day on March 27.
+Nonessential businesses, including all state beaches along the coast, were ordered to close by the end of the day March 27.

 Sununu clarified on Twitter that this is “not a shelter in place.
 No one will be prevented from leaving their home & the state is not closing its borders.”